top of page

 Z72_9292_edited.jpg

 Nominated for the Dora Award for Outstanding Performance by an Individual, Sara is the 2024 winner of the Wirth Vocal Prize, a previous District Winner and Regional Encouragement Award Winner from the Metropolitan Opera Laffont Competition, a three-time laureate of the Jeunes Ambassadeurs Lyriques, and a recent alumna of Barbara Hannigan's Equilibrium Young Artists.
-An avid interpreter of new music, she enjoys close collaborations with composers including James Rolfe, Danika Lorèn, Cecilia Livingston, and Amy Brandon.
+An avid interpreter of new music lauded at the Eckhardt-Grammaté Competition, she enjoys close collaborations with composers including James Rolfe, Danika Lorèn, Cecilia Livingston, and Amy Brandon.

 The 2025/2026 season sees Sara in returns to the Little Opera Company of Winnipeg as Addie in Ricky Ian Gordon/Royce Vavrek’s The House Without a Christmas Tree, and debuts with the Victoria Philharmonic Choir in British Columbia, the Toronto Beach Chorale and Winnipeg’s Dead of Winter.
-She reprises her critically acclaimed recital in a dark blue night with the pianist Isabelle David for the Women’s Musical Club of Winnipeg.
+She reprises her critically acclaimed recital in a dark blue night with the pianist Isabelle David for the Women’s Musical Club of Winnipeg and performs Cage d’oiseau, a recital of Messiaen, Debussy and Bédard with Jean Marchand for the Chapelle musicale du Bon-Pasteur.
 In the spring, New Focus Records will release her recording of James Rolfe’s O Greenest Branch conducted by David Fallis as well as her performance of Amy Brandon’s The Bond, a song cycle written for her with poems by Miriam Waddington.
-Her first opera libretto, an adaptation of Christina Rossetti’s Goblin Market with music by Danika Lorèn, will be workshopped by the University of Toronto Opera School in January.

 "A young vocal virtuoso"